nthvi/public-repo/terraform-sample/basic-resource/README.md

 ### Output
 After this execution, the console will show all the output data declared in this directory.

-Or to show the output of specific data based on <output-name>.
-As this sample, can replace the <output-name> to "pubsub_topic_name" to print out the created topic name.
+Or to show the output of specific data based on output block.
+As this sample, can replace the "<output-name>" to "pubsub_topic_name" to print out only the created topic name.

 ```bash
 terraform output <output-name>